 Resolutions may be submitted for consideration by the House of Delegates only by the AVMA Board of Directors, HAC, or any organization represented in the House or by petition of AVMA members.
-Any resolution submitted by petition must be accompanied by the signatures of 50 or more voting AVMA members.
-In addition, House Reference Committees may submit resolutions that pertain to the business of the Committee.
-Such resolutions will require a two-thirds vote of the House to waive the prior notice provision.
-Following a successful twothirds vote, the HAC will subsequently convene and make a recommendation on any proposed resolution.
+In addition, a Reference Committee may request that HAC submit a resolution that pertains to the business of that Committee to the HOD.
+Any resolution submitted by petition must be accompanied by the signatures of 200 or more voting AVMA members.

 All proposed resolutions must be prepared in a format specified by the AVMA OEVP.
-Proposed resolutions must be received by the OEVP at least 60 days prior to the House of Delegates session at which they will be considered to allow the Bylaws Amendment and Resolutions Review subCommittee (BARC) to review and assist in possible revisions to resolutions before full debate in the HOD.
-Following receipt of any proposed resolution, the OEVP will, in conjunction with the HAC Chair, assign the resolution to the proper House Reference Committee; make the resolution available to all organizations represented in the House of Delegates and to each delegate and alternate delegate; and to the Board of Directors and HAC so that these two entities may make recommendations to the House regarding the proposed resolution.
+Proposed resolutions must be received by the OEVP at least 60 days prior to the House of Delegates session at which they will be considered to allow the Bylaws Amendment and Resolutions Review subCommittee (BARRC) to review and assist in possible revisions to resolutions before full debate in the HOD.
+Following receipt of any timely-submitted proposed resolution, the OEVP will, in conjunction with the HAC Chair, assign the resolution to the proper House Reference Committee; make the resolution available to all organizations represented in the House of Delegates and to each delegate and alternate delegate; and to the Board of Directors and HAC so that these two entities may make recommendations to the House regarding the proposed resolution.
 If necessary, the OEVP will, in conjunction with the HAC, balance the number of resolutions among Reference Committees.